-The exercise prices of the IDMC warrant and Series A, B, C and D warrants may require further adjustment.
+The exercise prices of the IDMC warrant, Series A, B, C and D and placement agent warrants and the Series B Redeemable Preferred Shares may require further adjustment.

-In connection with the June 2013 Special Situations financing described below under "Liquidity and Capital Resources", we have outstanding Series A Warrants to purchase a total of 345,018 shares of common stock with a current exercise price of \$2.50 per share, and Series B Warrants to purchase a total of 346,685 shares of common stock with a current exercise price of \$2.50 per share, the IDMC warrant to purchase 97,169 shares of common stock with a current exercise price of \$2.50 per share, Series C Warrants to purchase 23,334 shares of common stock with a current exercise price of \$2.50 per share (collectively, the "Special Situations Warrants").
+In connection with the June 2013 Special Situations financing described below under "Liquidity and Capital Resources", we have outstanding Series A Warrants to purchase a total of 316,223 shares of common stock with a current exercise price of \$2.50 per share, and Series B Warrants to purchase a total of 319.717 shares of common stock with a current exercise price of \$2.50 per share, the IDMC warrant to purchase 97,169 shares of common stock with a current exercise price of \$2.50 per share, Series C and D Warrants to purchase 23,334 shares of common stock with a current exercise price of \$2.50 per share and placement agent warrants to purchase 28,554 shares of common stock at an exercise price of current exercise price of \$2.50 per share (collectively, the "Special Situations Warrants").
 The Special Situations Warrants contain an adjustment provision that would require an adjustment in the exercise price of the Special Situations Warrants (currently \$2.50 per share).
 If we issue any additional shares of common stock, warrants or other equity securities at a price below the exercise price of the Special Situations Warrants, it would result in a reduction in the exercise price of the Special Situations Warrants could also affect the market price of the common stock.
+The Series B Redeemable Preferred Stock convert into common shares at an assumed exercise price of \$7.50 per share, subject to certain adjustments.